Bug report #4791

 The default setting for the quality of onscreen rendering follows this rule--it's optimized for speed by default, and you have to change this setting to get higher precision.

-#18 Updated by Larry Shaffer about 11 years ago
+#18 Updated by Larry Shaffer over 11 years ago

 • Assignee deleted (Larry Shaffer)